47rooks/typing-tutor/README.md

    + there is no final stop.
 Instead the user can keep typing and hitting return pushing the text further up the screen.
 Harmless but not very good.
    + 'You are done' is not very explanatory as to next moves.
-   + Figure out integration into the fortysevenrooks.com site.
-      + Add support for the msg parameter as the title if that is the correct way to go or remove it.